formlio/forml/docs/workflow.rst

 Wrapped Class Actors
 ....................

-Another option of defining actors is reusing third-party classes that are providing desired functionality.
+Another option of defining actors is reusing third-party classes that are providing the desired functionality.
 These classes cannot be changed to extend ForML base Actor class but can be wrapped using a ``wrapped.Class.actor`` decorator like this::

     from sklearn import ensemble as sklearn